HVAC Schools in Wyoming – Degrees & Certifications

 Sponsored Ad

-So what do HVAC and refrigeration (HVAC/R) technicians do?
-Technicians travel to commercial and residential job sites where they install, test, or repair heating and cooling systems.
+So what do HVAC and refrigeration (HVAC-R) technicians do?
+Technicians travel to commercial and residential job sites to install, test, or repair heating and cooling systems.
 They must understand how to install and maintain heat pumps, water pumps, boilers, economizers, compressors, humidifiers, and other equipment.
 Technicians use a variety of basic and specialized tools.
 They may remove defective parts and reassemble the equipment.
 Sometimes they braze or solder leaking pipes or replace broken wires.
 If it is a new installation, technicians consult blueprints, lay pipes & wiring, and test the system.
 They adjust valves, motors, fans, belts, and other components in large and small HVAC systems.

 Technicians must know how to test circuitry and calibrate controls.
 Additionally, the job can include performing heat load and loss calculations and ensuring that equipment installations meet relevant codes.
 Other responsibilities include maintaining complete service records; keeping certifications and credentials current; and explaining good energy conservation practices to customers.